CyberPatriot teams consist of the following team members:

 CyberPatriot teams.
 All Mentors must register on the CyberPatriot website, and are required to successfully complete a background check before being added to the list of approved Mentors.
 (Minimum age: 18)

 Mentors may be chosen by a Coach to assist in training his or her CyberPatriot team(s).
 Teams are

-and Mentor, if he or she would also like to and feels capable of training the team.
-Additionally, CyberPatriot Mentors are welcome to assist multiple teams, but should make sure they are linked to all of the teams with which they are working through their Volunteer Portal page on the CyberPatriot website.
+not required to have a Mentor.
+CyberPatriot Mentors are welcome to assist multiple teams, but should make sure they are linked to all of the teams with which they are working through their Volunteer Portal page on the CyberPatriot website.